Jira Advanced Roadmaps vs Timeline: Your Complete Guide

 Tutorial #2: How to Use Jira Advanced Roadmaps (Formerly Jira Plans)

+Once you’re on your way, I recommend that you watch the video beneath these screenshots.
 Popular Atlassian Creator and instructor, Alex Ortiz, created one of the best Beginner’s Crash Course for Jira’s Advanced Roadmaps.
 It is about an hour because Advanced Roadmaps are aptly named; they have advanced capabilities that require time to learn.

-If your roadmapping needs are fulfilled by Jira’s most sophisticated, built-in roadmap functionality, Advanced Roadmaps, then taking the time to invest in your Jira expertise will pay dividends.
+If your roadmapping needs are fulfilled by Jira’s most sophisticated, built-in roadmap functionality, then taking the time to invest in your Jira expertise will pay dividends.
 Note: This built-in Jira Roadmap is only available if you have a Premium or Enterprise Jira plan.

 Tutorial #3: How to Make Jira Roadmaps in Visor